shubhambasu/Genome_Compression_Detection_Pipeline/README.md

 	Phase 3.
 The Compression Detection Threshold is used to estimate compression / copy number for each base across entire genome sequence to seperate regions with detected compressions from non-compressed regions.
-It works by clustering these compressed regions and defining boundaries between segments that are atleast 50bp apart.
+It works by clustering these compressed regions and defining boundaries between segments that are atleast 50bp apart (by default setting) .
 This phase provides genomic segments that represent compressions with a wider genomic resolution and copy number which has been averaged over relatively longer sequence ength.

 	Phase 4.
-This step uses the output from phase 3 and sharpens the resolution of the detected compressions by sub-segmenting the compressed genomic segments based on difference in copy number between 2 consecutive bases.
+This step uses the output from phase 3 and sharpens the resolution of the detected compressions by sub-segmenting the compressed genomic segments based on difference in copy number ( copy number >2 by default setting)  between 2 consecutive bases.
 Thus it redefines boundaries of compressed segments detected from previous step and generates a new list of genomic co-ordinates that represents genome locations that are enriched in compressions relative to its adjacent regions.